“Any Starfleet vessel in range, come in. This is the U.S.S. Andromeda—do you copy?”

 Jaarid nodded.
 “You’re the Security Chief, Lieutenant.”

-Hollen nodded curtly and, lifting her weapon to mid-ready, stepped closer to the double door of the Astrometrics lab and triggered it to open.
+Hollen nodded curtly and, lifting her weapon to the mid-ready position, stepped closer to the double door of the Astrometrics lab and triggered it to open.
 Inside, she turned in a semi-circle, sweeping the single room thoroughly including the high, domed ceiling.

 ”All clear,” Hollen announced.